Epsom Salt, Vampire Facials and Tips For Beautiful Skin

 What products are always in your makeup bag?

-My own Rejuvenating Serum for hydration and anti-aging.
+My own Rejuvenating Serum for hydration and an ageless appearance.
 Marula body oil- love the scent!
 By Terry makes a gold shimmery face serum that I love as a tinted moisturizer for day, and I carry around five or six Bite Beauty Lip Crayons and their lip primer goes with me everywhere.

 How often do you recommend getting facials?